• Room 06.306 - Medical Biology Centre

 Research Focus

-My research revolves around the early experiences that explain differences in children’s adaptation and socio-cognitive abilities.
-I approach these issues applying a transactional approach: this allows to investigate how interactions between children's characteristics and modifiable environmental factors can affect children's developmental pathways.
+My research revolves around the early experiences that explain children’s adaptation and socio-cognitive abilities.
+I approach these issues applying a transactional approach: how interactions between children and their environemnet (including the social environment) affect children's developmental pathways.

 I have expertise in advanced quantitative methods applied to longitudinal studies and RCTs.

-Since 2014 I have led a population register of children with Cerebral Palsy (CP), the Northern Ireland CP Register and gained expertise in population studies of children with disability and developmental problems.
-In this capacity, I have led a study investigating changes in risk factors for CP disabilities across Europe (Perra et al., Archives of Childhood Disability).
+Since 2014 I have led a population register of children with Cerebral Palsy (CP), the Northern Ireland CP Register.
+I have gained expertise in population studies of children with disability and developmental problems.
+For example, I have led a study investigating changes in risk factors for CP disabilities across Europe (Perra et al., Archives of Childhood Disability).

 Working in inter-disciplinary research centres I have gained expertise in implementing and evaluating child- and family-friendly interventions for at-risk children.
 I have successfully completed an externally funded feasibility study of an early computerised cognitive training programme: This is the first ever cognitive training programme targeting early cognitive abilities of infants born very preterm.